All Episodes

 Imagine if there were no speculators.

-Think about certificates of deposit.
+Really, think about certificates of deposit.

-Uh think about student loans.
+Think about student loans.

 Think about almost anything.

-If you had to wait, if you had to wait until you actually had to sell your product to the end user, the price would be lower, and you'd have a hard time finding them.
+If you had to wait, if you had to wait until you actually had to sell your product to the end user, the price would be lower and you'd have a hard time finding them.

 What speculators allow, what traders allow, and this is why they're a key function in the liquidity of markets, is for you not to have to wait.